 Hewlett Packard Enterprise is the company created in 2015 from the spin-off of the old HP group's enterprise-oriented servers, services and software divisions.
-Printers and PCs are still housed in what is now separate company HP Inc. However, HPE has continued to rationalise its own portfolio, with the partial or complete divestment of several units in order to focus on servers, storage systems and networking.
-It agreed to spin off its software division (including the ill-fated Autonomy business acquired by the old HP in 2011) into UK-based software group Micro Focus.
-However, the merger of most of its IT services business into rival Computer Sciences has given it a 50% stake in the significantly enlarged business, and a similar joint venture in China with rival H3C - HPE retains 49% of the resulting business - has given the combined business a clear lead in global servers, just slightly behind Dell.
+Printers and PCs are still housed in what is now separate company HP Inc. However, HPE continued to rationalise its own portfolio after the demerger, with the partial or complete divestment of several units in order to focus on networking, infrastructure, servers and storage systems.
+It spun off its software division (including the ill-fated Autonomy business acquired by the old HP in 2011) into UK-based software group Micro Focus, and most of its IT services business into rival Computer Sciences, now DXC Technology.
+Its resulting shareholdings in both companies were distributed to HPE shareholders.
+A similar joint venture in China with rival H3C - HPE retains 49% of the resulting business - has given the company joint leadership in global servers, just slightly behind Dell.
 IDC estimated just under 16% share by value in 3Q 2020 to just under 17% for Dell.
 HPE/H3C had 11% of the global enterprise storage market to Dell/EMC's 29%, and 11% of cloud IT infrastructure to Dell's 15%.
 Meanwhile, the group has made a series of smaller acquisitions in areas such as AI, cloud computing and flash storage.
 Networking company Silver Peak, for example, was acquired at the end of 2020 for $925m.
 Most services trade under the HPE banner, but it still uses the Aruba brand for mobile networking and security products.
 Greenlake is the group's cloud networking protocol.
 Disposals of non-core businesses have whittled down revenues from over $50bn for the year to Oct 2016 to just under $27.0bn for ye 2020.
 The group reported a net loss of $322m that year as a result of a large charge for goodwill impairments, mainly against the servers and storage business, and restructuring or "transformation" costs.
-Meg Whitman, former CEO of Hewlett-Packard Company and before that eBay, is CEO of HPE, but plans to step down in 2018.
+Meg Whitman, former CEO of Hewlett-Packard Company and before that eBay, stepped down as CEO of HPE in 2018.
 Her successor was Antonio Neri, previously president.
 In a notable break with tradition, HPE transferred its HQ at the end of 2020 from Palo Alto - where the original Hewlett Packard first laid the foundations for what later became "Silicon Valley" - to more affordable Houston.

 Which agencies handle advertising for HPE?
 Find out more from the Account Assignments database